-Dogs require exercise, attention and training.
+Furbabies require exercise, attention and training.
 Older animals are generally more obedient, already toilet-trained and require less time.
 But they will still be somewhat time consuming.
 Consider how much time you have.
 If you have a little less time an older pooch may be the way forward.
 Just remember, they still need time and attention.
 If you are a super busy person who is hardly ever home, you’re not quite ready for a fur baby.

 - How much patience do you have?

 Are you able to commit to puppy schooling, prepared for cleaning up any accidents and okay with the strong possibility of seeing furniture and other items broken due to a playful pup?
 If you have the patience and understand these things will happen, a pup could be for you.
 If not, you could always get an older fur friend who requires little or no training and is perhaps not so hyperactive.
 However, patience is key with furbabies, as with tiny humans!

 Similar to how much time do you have.
 But perhaps more important.
 Most furbabies don’t like to be left alone and do not do well being left for long periods of time.
 This can be combatted by having more than one pet.
 But most dogs long for their human companion when gone.
 Younger pets tend to suffer more from separation anxiety.
 So, if you are not at home an awful lot, an older dog may work.
 Most will snooze all day, until you are back from work.
 But, whether you get an old or young pooch, they cannot be left alone for long periods of time.
 You will need so spend sufficient time at home to keep your furbaby happy!
 If you are not home often, consider another pet!